hasharchives/.github/profile/README.md

 ### About HASH

-Creators of knowledge management and decision-making tools:
+We create knowledge management and decision-making tools:

-- **Þ [Block Protocol]** - open-source standard for blocks and the applications that embed them
+- **# [HASH]**: open-source, self-building database and platform for high-trust AI
-- **# [HASH]** - open-source, self-building database with an extensible, block-based user interface
+- **Þ [Block Protocol]**: open standard for composable user interfaces and the applications that embed them

-### About this GitHub organization
+### About this org

-While we're primarily on GitHub at [`@hashintel`] this repository contains our public "archives".
-This includes [legal notices] that we're putting into the public record, as well as legacy projects and old forks that we no longer maintain.
+While we're primarily on GitHub at [`@hashintel`], this `@hasharchives` org contains our public "archives".
+This includes [legal notices] that we place into the public record for transparency, as well as legacy projects and old forks that we no longer maintain.

 ### Around the web